 - What could I do to make others love me or even want me around?

 - If I do let my guard down, will that person fail me?
 Can I trust them?

-For 38 years, I believed these lies, but it’s stopping now in 2017.
+For 38 years, I believed these lies, but it’s stopping right now.
 I’m ready to be me.
 The real broken me; the real me who wants love just as I am.

-How to Find Worth When You Feel Unwanted
+How to Find Identity in Christ When You Feel Unwanted